Michael Walpole: Life

-Walpole, youngest of the four brothers of Henry Walpole, was baptised at Docking, Norfolk, on 1 Oct.
-1570.
+Walpole, youngest of the four brothers of Henry Walpole, was baptised at Docking, Norfolk, on 1 October 1570.
 When John Gerard landed in Norfolk in 1588, he made the acquaintance of the Docking household, and young Michael attached himself to the Jesuit.
 When Henry Walpole was taken prisoner at Flushing, Michael went to his assistance and procured his ransom.

-He entered the Society of Jesus on 7 Sept.
-1593.
+He entered the Society of Jesus on 7 September 1593.
 Doña Luisa de Carvajal came to England in 1606, and he appears to have been her confessor or spiritual adviser.
-In 1610, while in attendance on this lady, he was arrested and thrown into prison; but on the intervention of the Spanish ambassador Gondomar he was released, though compelled to leave the country.
+In 1610, while in attendance on her, he was arrested and thrown into prison; but on the intervention of the Spanish ambassador Gondomar he was released, though compelled to leave the country.

 In 1613, he returned to England in company with Gondomar, when Doña Luisa's house was broken into and the lady imprisoned.
-Walpole very narrowly escaped arrest.
-When Doña Luisa died in 1614, Walpole was with her, and he accompanied her body on its removal to Spain next year, and died some time after 12 Aug.
-1624.
+Walpole narrowly escaped arrest.
+When Doña Luisa died in 1614, Walpole was with her, and he accompanied her body on its removal to Spain next year, and died some time after 12 August 1624.